Tension Pneumothorax: Identification and treatment

 Tension pneumothorax is a life threatening condition that can occur with chest trauma and is more likely to happen with trauma involving an opening in the chest wall

-Tension pneumothorax is a life-threatening condition that can occur with chest trauma when air is trapped in the pleural cavity leading to a cascading impact including a rapid deterioration of a patient's ability to maintain oxygenation.
+Tension pneumothorax is a critical condition that can occur with chest trauma when air is trapped in the pleural cavity leading to rapid deterioration of a patient's ability to maintain oxygenation.
+Treatment may include thoracic decompression, often called needle thoracostomy or needle decompression.

 The military has collected vast amounts of data regarding tension pneumothorax and subsequent treatment.
 In the combat setting, tension pneumothorax is the second leading cause of death, and often it is preventable.